praveens-git-bit/LAB364Modernize-data-estate-MS-Fabric-Azure-Databricks-and-AI-Foundry/overview.md

  - Task 4.1: Create a Semantic model and generate insights using Copilot for Power BI

-Exercise 5: Real-Time Intelligence experience: Explore Streaming data using Copilot for KQL DB

- - Task 5.1: Ingest real-time data into Eventhouse using Eventstream
- - Task 5.2: Analyze and discover patterns, identify anomalies and outliers using Copilot

-Exercise 6: Explorer Data Science experience in Microsoft Fabric
+Exercise 5: Explorer Data Science experience in Microsoft Fabric

- - Task 6.1: Build ML models and experiments using Copilot in Fabric
+ - Task 5.1: Build ML models and experiments using Copilot in Fabric
- - Task 6.2: Leverage Data agent
+ - Task 5.2: Leverage Data agent